schowd3/MovieManagementApp/README.md

           The application uses a GUI controller to manage interactions with the database.
 Before running the GUI:
           Ensure that the database connection properties are correctly set in the GuiController.java file.
           Update the login credentials and connection strings as per your database configuration.
+3. Running the Application
+   After configuring the application, follow these steps to run the app:

+          Build the Project:

+          Use your preferred build tool (Maven/Gradle) to compile and package the application.
+          Run the App:

+          Execute the main class, which initializes the GUI controller.
+          The main window will provide options for performing CRUD operations on the movie database.